 Active Galactic Nuclei

 Infrared excess has been demonstrated as a successful technique for identifying active galactic nuclei (AGN) (Stern et al 2005).
-Dust drawn from the surrounding galaxy forms a high-temperature accretion disk characterized by a blackbody spectrum peaking at ultraviolet wavelengths.
+Gas drawn from the surrounding galaxy forms a high-temperature accretion disk characterized by a blackbody spectrum peaking at ultraviolet wavelengths.
 It has been theorized that the disk may be enshrouded by a dusty torus of material also drawn from the surrounding galaxy.
 As it is heated, the torus reprocesses the radiation from the accretion disk by absorbing the optical and ultraviolet components and radiating in the infrared.

 Colliding galaxies